Davidson Whaling Station

-Discover a lifestyle from the past at Davidson Whaling Station historic site, located at Kiah Inlet on the shores of Twofold Bay, just a short drive from Ben Boyd National Park.
+Discover a lifestyle from the past at Davidson Whaling Station historic site, located at Kiah Inlet on the shores of Twofold Bay, just a short drive from Beowa National Park.

 Plan a trip in the summer or easter holidays or during the Eden Whale Festival and take a guided tour to see the fascinating 1890s weatherboard homestead.
 See where the Davidson family took to the seas, assisted by a pack of killer whales.
 The skeleton of the pack’s leader, ‘Old Tom’, is today displayed at the Eden Killer Whale Museum.

 Check out the historic try-works, where blubber was processed, and learn all about the whaling operation.
 Walk a few steps to the beach to enjoy a picnic, swim, or just feel the sand between your toes.

 Tours and events at this location

 Join an experienced local guide on a tour of the historic Davidson Whaling Station.
 Learn about the area’s legendary killer whales and how they helped whaling operations.

 Take an easy walk to historic Boyds Tower, find out about Ben Boyd’s empire dreams and enjoy whale watching and stunning views from the lookout.

 Begin this multi-day walk at Boyds Tower down the far south coast, and end at Green Cape Lighthouse.
 Stop for a swim and the opportunity to spot seals, seabirds and whales.

 Subscribe to our Naturescapes e-newsletter which is packed with the latest information, experiences and events in NSW national parks.
 Your next park adventure starts here.